Understanding How University Guidelines Address Privacy and Security Issues of Generative AI in Academic Settings: Discussion

 \subsection{Future Work}

 \textbf{Longitudinal and multi-level policy measurement and analysis.} A promising direction for future research involves tracking how GenAI governance evolves across time and institutional levels.
 Longitudinal studies, enabled by automated policy collection and natural language processing (NLP) pipelines, could uncover how universities adapt GenAI-related guidelines in response to shifts in law, pedagogy, technology, as well as privacy and security incidents of GenAI.
 Multi-level comparisons, across institutional policies, departmental guidelines, course syllabi, and broader privacy frameworks like FERPA and GDPR~\cite{ferpa2011,GDPR-url25}, can reveal alignment gaps and structural inconsistencies in GenAI governance.
-Another promising avenue for research would be to examine where such discrepancies stem from, for example, tensions and alignments between regulatory levels and varying national attitudes towards restrictive regulations.
-A further exploration of these trade-offs across different contexts or overarching governance frameworks would provide valuable insights.
+Another promising avenue for research would be to examine where such discrepancies stem from, for example, tensions between regulatory levels and varying national attitudes towards restrictive regulations.
+A further exploration of trade-offs across different contexts or overarching governance frameworks would provide valuable insights.

-\textbf{Understanding stakeholder perception on policy-making and enforcement of GenAI privacy and security.} Future work should further investigate how different stakeholders (students, instructors, administrators, and service providers) understand and engage with universities' GenAI policies and enforcement, e.g., through interviews and surveys.
-Identifying gaps in their misconceptions and conflicting interest about privacy and security risks can inform the design of more accessible, targeted communication strategies, as well as business and service models to improve licensing.
-Such work is crucial for developing policies that are not only well-intentioned but actionable and trusted by the academic community.
+\textbf{Understanding stakeholder perceptions on policy-making and enforcement of GenAI privacy and security.} Future work should further study how different stakeholders (students, instructors, administrators, and service providers) understand and engage with universities' GenAI policies and enforcement, e.g., through interviews and surveys.
+Identifying gaps due to misconceptions and conflicting interests about privacy and security risks can inform the design of more accessible, targeted communication strategies, as well as business and service models to improve licensing.